 Support is not generally provided for endowments, deficit reduction, fund-raising events or annual appeals of well-established organizations, religious programs, grants to individuals or projects normally under dictates of a government agency.

 NCCF grants are awarded twice a year.
 Proposal deadlines are December 31 (for a February/March decision) and June 30 (for a July/August decision).

 - Download and complete the Grant Application Procedure by clicking one version of these forms:

-> - Your organization’s Grant Application will be reviewed by the Nelson County Advisory Committee, and you may be selected for a site visit to assess your organization’s needs and services.
+- Your organization’s Grant Application will be reviewed by the Nelson County Community Fund board of directors, and you may be selected for a site visit to assess your organization’s needs and services.

-> - If your organization is selected to receive an NCCF grant, you will be responsible for completing a report, using a version of this form:
+- If your organization is selected to receive an NCCF grant, you will be responsible for completing a report, using a version of this form:

 - Your organization also will be asked to share videos, photos, and news updates about projects funded through the NCCF grant.
 Use this media release form to allow NCCF to promote its mission by posting your images and news on our website.

 Please get in touch with us if you are interested in learning more about the Nelson County Community Fund.
 We also welcome your questions, comments, and suggestions.